PranshiGarg01/Gemini_Discord_Boat/Readme.md

 # 🎶 Your Ultimate Discord Bot 🤖🎉

-Welcome to the **ultimate multipurpose Discord bot**, packed with AI chat, reminders, music, polls, and more! 🚀
+Welcome to the **Discord Bot**, a feature-rich bot designed to make your server interactive, fun, and efficient!
+From chatting with AI to managing reminders, creating polls, playing music, and even summarizing long texts—this bot does it all! 🚀

 ---